fbnlsr/my-website/src/en/legal/index.md

 The illustrations and icons on the "About" page are provided by https://www.freepik.com.

-Sun/moon icons courtesy of [https://github.com/jjaimealeman/my-theme-switcher](Jaime Aleman).
+Sun/moon icons courtesy of [Jaime Aleman](https://github.com/jjaimealeman/my-theme-switcher).

 </div>